Meduzz/sprits-php/README.md

 ```
 ./framework <- this is where the framework lives.
 ./framework/sprits.php <- this is the webframework file, include it in all your pages to unlock its powers.
+./framework/templating.php <- this is the templating basefile.
+Include it to take advantage of templating powers.
 ./template <- this is a template project that sidekicks as documentation.
 ```